joachim-gassen/tidycovid19/README.md

 ### Map Covid-19

-**NEW**: Finally, as Covid-19 has become a truly world-wide pandemic, I decided to also include a basic mapping function. `map_covid19()` allows you to map the spread of the virus at a certain date both world-wide …
+Finally, as Covid-19 has become a truly world-wide pandemic, I decided to also include a basic mapping function. `map_covid19()` allows you to map the spread of the virus at a certain date both world-wide …

 ``` r